kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

 ## Requirements

-The following components are required on your laptop to provison and install the demo:
+The following components are required on your laptop to provison and install the demo (ideally in the tested versions, otherwise, you might have to fix errors):

 * [jq](https://stedolan.github.io/jq/): Lightweight and flexible command-line JSON processor,  e.g. `brew install jq`
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): Kubernetes CLI to deploy applications, inspect and manage cluster resources,  e.g. `brew install kubernetes-cli` (tested with 1.16.0)